joshfavara/-Readly/README.md

 # Readly.ai

-Coming soon on iOS and Android, BookBuddy is a unique mobile application that allows users to set and achieve their reading goals.
+Coming soon on iOS and Android, Readly is a unique mobile application that allows users to set and achieve their reading goals.
 Upon successful reading, users will share a written response about their learnings within the app.
 A user-selected AI personality will then evaluate this response in relation to the book they've been reading.
 Not submitting a response within their goal's time frame will lead to a preset charge, determined by the user themselves.

 ## Privacy & Data

 Your privacy matters.
-BookBuddy does not collect or track any user data.
+Readly does not collect or track any user data.

 ## Tech Stack